Scott Rasmussen: Founding of ESPN

 In 1978, Rasmussen and his father, Bill Rasmussen, founded ESPN.
 They came up with the idea on August 16, 1978, and went on the air on September 7, 1979.
 In between, they obtained broadcast rights to a wide range of NCAA sports events, obtained funding from Getty Oil, and signed Anheuser-Busch to what was then the largest advertising contract in cable television history.
 Five years later, the Rasmussens' ownership stake in ESPN was bought out by Texaco, who thereafter sold ESPN to ABC for $237 million.
 They went on to found the Enterprise Radio Network.
-Rasmussen and his father later had a falling out over what Rasmussen called unspecified "differences."